erik0704/POEStashAccountant/README.md

 Currently the program can only analyse one stash tab at a time.
 The stash tab should have a unique name among all your other tabs in that league.

-1. Open terminal (Command Prompt or Powershell for Windows or Linux terminal)
+1. Open terminal (Command Prompt or Powershell for Windows or Linux terminal).
+Double click the executable will __not__ work.
 2. Run `.\POEStashAccountant.exe` (Powershell) or `POEStashAccountant.exe` (Command Prompt) or `#POEStashAccountant.exe` (Linux)

 ## Acknowledgement